 Watch for bugs.
 Banana plants are virtually pest-free.
 Watch for the webbing of spider mites.
 You can help to prevent an infestation by raising the humidity around the plant.
 Another possible pest is aphids, which can cause new leaves to curl, look dry and discolored.
 Treat any infestation right away.

 Light: Bright light to full sun.
 If your banana plant doesn't produce fruit, it's not getting enough sun.
 Growing banana plants with at least 6 hours of direct sunlight per day in spring and summer will help them to grow and produce fruit.
 You can move your plant outdoors for the summer, just be sure to bring it inside when the temperature drops to 60°F/16°C at night.

 Water: Growing banana plants are thirsty, so check on your plant often during the growing season.
 Keep the soil evenly moist in the spring and summer, slightly drier in winter.
 Always use room-temperature water -- this tropical native doesn't like the cold at all.

 Humidity: Moderate room (50% relative humidity or higher).
 Indoor air can become extremely dry, especially in the winter months.
 It's a good idea to set a humidity monitor near your plant, rather than guess.
-Take a look at these easy ways to increase humidity for your indoor plants.
+Take a look at these easy ways to increase humidity for your indoor tropical plants.